ceph/ceph/doc/radosgw/pubsub-module.rst

 - notification-id: name of the notification (if not provided, all S3-compliant notifications on the bucket are deleted)

+Notes:

-Note that this is an extension to the S3 notification API
+- This is an extension to the S3 notification API
+- When the bucket is deleted, any notification defined on it is also deleted.
+  In this case, the associated subscription will not be deleted automatically (any events of the deleted bucket could still be access), and will have to be deleted explicitly with the subscription deletion API

 Get/List Notifications
 ``````````````````````